Uses of LPG - Propane Uses: What is LPG Used For? Uses of Liquefied Petroleum Gas

 Gas fireplaces and gas log fire heaters can add to the ambiance of any room while supplying welcoming warmth to your entire home.

-Although not common in Australia, hydronic heating is popular in Europe.
+Although not common in Australia, The LPG application for hydronic heating is popular in Europe.

 The LPG is used to heat the water that travels through a closed pipe system to radiators.